 Financial Strength and Claims-Paying Ability Risk.
-All guarantees under the contract that are paid from our General Account (including Fixed Account interest, the death benefit, and annuity income payments) are subject to our financial strength and claims-paying ability.
-If we and/or our parent company Western and Southern Life Insurance Company (which guarantees the insurance obligations under the contracts) experience financial distress, we may not be able to meet our obligations to you.
+All guarantees under the contract that are paid from our general account, including Fixed Account interest, death benefits, and annuity income payments, are subject to our financial strength and claims-paying ability.
+If we experience financial distress or become insolvent, we may not be able to meet our obligations to you.